codaxy/employee-directory-demo/README.md

-# employee-directory-demo
+# Employee Directory

-Employee directory is demo application with Cx based client and .NET/SQL Server based back-end.
+Employee Directory is one of [Cx](http://cx.codaxy.com) demo applications.

-The application is explained in detail at [our blog](https://blog.codaxy.com/cx-walkthrough-89dc37da9abc#.o8pkvhne5).
+The process of creating the application is explained in the [Cx Walktrough](https://blog.codaxy.com/cx-walkthrough-89dc37da9abc#.o8pkvhne5) series of blog posts.